yeonsoochung/walmart-sales/README.md

 - Describe a few detailed examples of how insights can be generated from my PBI report.
 - Cover the data transformation and data modelling processes.
+- Some notes on how I used Power BI.

 ### Example: Revenue Analysis